yogsototh/Scratch/content/html/en/blog/Yesod-tutorial-for-newbies.md

 ## Initialization

-Open a terminal and:
+Open a terminal and type:

 <code class="zsh">
 > yesod init
 </code>

-I entered my name, the name of the project was `yosog` and the name of the Foundation was `Yosog`, then I chosen `sqlite`.
+Enter your name, name the project `yosog` and the name of the Foundation as `Yosog`, then choose `sqlite`.
 Perfect.
 Now you can start the development cycle:

 <code class="zsh">